Kirby Moves for 3d Gauge Theories: Plumbed three-manifolds

+In this section, we represent three-manifolds as cobordisms, which are helpful to understand the locations of M2-branes .
+The red circle $\redcirc$ is the core of the solid tori should be inserted into three-manifolds.
+It is hard to imagine how M2-branes could end on circles insider three-manifolds.
+We notice that cobordisms provide a good picture by representing three-manifolds as fiber bundles over one-dimensional trees.
+For example, the solid torus $D^2 \times \redcirc$ wrapped by a Lagrangian M5-brane can be denoted by:

+which is a torus bundle over an interval, and at the endpoint (the origin of the disc $D^2$) $S^1_\sharp$ shrinks but $S^1_9$ does not.
+Similarly, a three-manifold locally looks like a cobordism.
+Adding an OV Lagrangian M5'-brane that links to a surgical unknot of a lens space is illustrated by the following graph:

+where the blue circle denotes the surgical circle.
+This graph is just \eqref{fig:OVdefect}.
+In generic plumbing graph, each component of the surgical link can be stretched and locally looks like a cobordism, and the surgical unknot (blue) is linked to the red circle.

+The graph in \eqref{3mfdcobordism} is not a torus decomposition of three-manifolds.
+The topology of the M2-brane here is $S^1 \times I$ rather than $T^2 \times I$.
+It would be interesting to find the relations between cobordisms and torus decompositions of three-manifolds.

-\textbf{Hopf link cobordism.} One basic example is the Hopf link complement.
-To obtain it one should drill out two solid tori.
-After drilling out the first solid torus $N(\bigcirc)$, one gets a complement which is also a solid torus if taking the interior of its torus boundary to the outside, namely $S^3-N(\bigcirc) =D^2\times S^1$.
-In this process, the meridian and longitude are exchanged, which is a torus switch.
-One can denote it by $S^3- N(\bigcirc):= \widetilde{N}(\bigcirc)$.
-Before drilling out the second solid torus, recall that in the complement of Hopf link, the meridian $\a_1$ (longitude $\b_1$) of the first $N(\bigcirc_1)$ could deform to the longitude $\b_2$ (meridian $\a_2$) of the second $N(\bigcirc_2)$.
-Therefore, if we take the inside of torus boundary to outside, the meridian $\tilde{\a}_1$ of $\widetilde{N}(\bigcirc_1)$ will deform to the $\a_2$, and similarly $\tilde{\b}_1$ to $\b_2$.
+\textbf{Hopf link.} Another example is the Hopf link.
+To obtain it, we drill out two solid tori to get the Hopf link complement.
+After drilling the first solid torus along $L_1$, we get a complement which is equal to a solid torus if its boundary was taken to the outside, namely $S^3\backslash L_1=D^2\times S^1$.
+In this process, the meridian and longitude are exchanged, which is called torus switch.
+Drilling the neighborhood of $L_2$ leads to a torus hole inside, as illustrated below